dheurlin/wm_dotfiles/.xmonad/README.md

 ## Installation

 Clone this archive and symlink the `.xmonad` directory to `~/.xmonad`.
-Then clone xmonad-git, xmonad-contrib-git and xmobar-git into the same directory.
+Then clone xmonad-git, xmonad-contrib-git into the same directory.
 Next, run `stack install` to install everything.
 To update XMonad or XMobar, simply run `stack install` again.